 Contact Us About Chronic Ear Disease

 The experts with McKinney ENT Clinic have a great deal of experience in dealing with chronic ear disease.
 If you have this issue, we will perform a thorough examination to determine the extent of the problem, and then discuss all of your treatment options.
-Call (214) 785-6811 or (972) 954-2030 or contact us online to schedule an appointment.
+Call our Plano or Frisco clinic at (214) 383-5955 for an appointment.